dotnet/aspire/docs/machine-requirements.md

 On Windows you could also use VS Code with the DevContainers extension.
 This requieres that you have installed a container engine installed.
 Currently it's only tested with Docker Desktop.

-> Warning: This will use around 16GB of RAM, after you loaded the solution.
+> :warning: This will use around 16GB of RAM, after you loaded the solution.

 ### Install VS Code with DevContainers Extension